+So a common question Is surrogacy legal in Russia?
 Yes, surrogacy is legal in Russia and there is a certain criterion that needs to be fulfilled to be eligible for a surrogacy program within the country.

 - A medical evaluation must reveal that the intending parents are unable to conceive on their own.

 - It doesn’t matter if the intending parents are married or not